shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/faraday_tensor_derivation.rst

       ∂_μ F^{μν} = J^ν

-   The discussion highlights some difficulties in using tensor notation, which make it inconvenient when performing calculations algorithmically, without extensive thoughts.
+   The discussion highlights some difficulties in using tensor notation, which makes it inconvenient when performing calculations algorithmically, without extensive thoughts.
 This is adressed by using the :ref:`the free matrix representation <the free matrix representation>` at the cost of extra symbols for the explicit basis.
-The advantage is that it allows for stgraightforward, "dumb" calculations.
+The advantage is that it allows for straightforward, "dumb" calculations.

    .. }}}